temilaj/react-webpack-starter/README.md

 + local development with the webpack development server

 ## Requirements
-To run this project, you’ll need to install [node 5 and above](https://nodejs.org/en/) the latest version of Node.js is recommended.
+To run this project, you’ll need to install [node 5 and above](https://nodejs.org/en/).
+The latest version of Node.js is recommended.
 You'll also need a global installation of [webpack](https://webpack.js.org/ ) and the [webpack development server](https://webpack.js.org/configuration/dev-server/).

 ```
 npm i -g webpack webpack-dev-server